How to Make This Brilliant Summer Eggplant Tomato Pie

 Also, we sauteed the onions and garlic together, prior to adding them to the eggplant mixture, which was another departure from the recipe we found.
 Given the delicate eggplant flavor, we thought adding raw onion and garlic would be too powerful.
 Cooking the aromatics together, mellowed the flavor while adding some sweetness.

 As I mentioned above, because it’s so simple, you can truly make this dish yours.
-For instance, you could use any number of cheeses separately or together (we used mozzarella instead of cheddar), use basil instead of parsley, use any variety of tomato or onion, etc.
+For instance, you could use any number of cheeses separately or together (we used mozzarella instead of cheddar), use basil instead of parsley, use any variety of tomato or onion, etc. Alternatively, if you wanted to make this a vegan eggplant tomato pie, just nix the cheese altogether and I’m sure there are vegan breadcrumbs out there.

 We also thought it better to add some parmesan to the eggplant mixture to add a combo punch of flavor and structure to the dish.
 We wanted to compensate for the all the moisture inherent in the veggies, and we nailed it.